lespalt/iRon/README.md

 # iRon - lightweight overlays for iRacing <!-- omit in toc -->

 This project provides a few lightweight overlays for iRacing.
 Included are: a relative display with optional minimap, a dashboard with fuel calculator, a throttle/brake input graph, and a standings display.

+I created this program for my own personal use.
+As such, its feature set is limited to what I considered sensible in practice, given the way I use iRacing.
+That said, I'm making it available in the hope it might be useful to others in the iRacing community, either for direct use or as a starting point for other homebrew overlays.

-The implementation aims to be small, easy to modify, and free of external dependencies.
+iRon's code base aims to be small, easy to modify, and free of external dependencies.

 # Contents <!-- omit in toc -->